junxit/us-congress-bills-117/bill.md

 >     - **(A)** *In general* The Administrator may only reimburse a State, tribal, or local government for the costs of sheltering emergency response personnel under paragraph (1) for such a period of time as the Administrator determines reasonable based in the individual characteristics of and impacts to the affected area, including the extent of damage, the availability of alternative housing options, the availability of utilities, and disruptions to transportation infrastructure.
 >     - **(B)** *Maximum duration of reimbursement* The period of reimbursement under subparagraph (A) may not exceed the 6-month period beginning on the date on which the incident period ends.
 >   - **(3)** *Definition* In this subsection, the term “emergency response personnel” means—
->     - **(A)** employees or contracted employees providing law enforcement, fire suppression, rescue, emergency medical, or emergency communications services; and
+>     - **(A)** employees or contracted employees providing law enforcement, fire suppression, rescue, emergency medical, emergency management, or emergency communications services; and
->     - **(B)** elected officials responsible for the overseeing or directing emergency response operations or recovery activities.
+>     - **(B)** elected officials, except members of Congress, responsible for the overseeing or directing emergency response operations or recovery activities.

 ## § 13.
 Duplication of benefits